1) To create a new release, sign into your account here.

 Click "+Upload a new track" to add another track to your release.
 Once you've completed adding each track, click "Next" in the bottom right corner to move on to the Publishing tab.

-12) For cover songs Soundrop needs to know the name of the original composition / song and the original recording artist.
+12) For cover songs, Soundrop needs to know the name of the original composition / song and the original recording artist.
 If you aren't sure who did it first, we recommend searching for the song on Wikipedia, MusicBrainz, ASCAP, BMI, or SESAC.
+Check out our licensing request tips for more information!

 13) Once you've located and input that information, scroll down and click "Save" in the bottom right corner.
 This will take you back to the Publishing tab.
 Follow these steps for each song on the album and then click "Next" to move to the "Review & Save" tab.